opengl-tutorials/ogl/beginners-tutorials/tutorial-1-opening-a-window/index.markdown

 #include <stdio.h>
 #include <stdlib.h>
 {% endhighlight %}
 First, GLEW.
-So this one actually is a little bit magic, but let's leave this for later.
+This one actually is a little bit magic, but let's leave this for later.
 {% highlight cpp linenos %}
 // Include GLEW.
 Always include it before gl.h and glfw.h, since it's a bit magic.
 #include <GL/glew.h>